-Typhoon Display is a display typeface with high contrast in stroke width.
+Gothic Kaiping is a condensed gothic display typeface with bold strokes.
 It is designed to be used in large font sizes in titles.Continue reading

 When I asked people what their biggest struggles related to typography were, one of the answers I often heard of was pairing typefaces.
 We want to use more than one typefaces to make our design more lively and interesting, but for a lot of us, we are not sure which ones go together.
 When it comes to matching typefaces, there is actually a secret.
 With this secret, you will be able to create nice typeface combinations.